 Tutorials: OpenPLX with AGX Dynamics

 Learn to use OpenPLX together with AGX Dynamics through step-by step tutorials.
-Follow the instructions to get familiar with basic OpenPLX concepts, as well as exaples of domain-specific bundles for Heavy Machines (and soon, Robotics).
+Follow the instructions to get familiar with basic OpenPLX concepts and learn from the Heavy Machine Bundle tutorial how to build domain-specific bundles.

 Note: You will require an AGX Dynamics installation with an active license to run the simulations.
 Contact Algoryx for a free Trial.

 All tutorials are available as part of your AGX Dynamics installation.
-The direct links to open the tutorials will only work for Windows users.
+The direct links to open the tutorials only work on Microsoft Windows.

 Introduction to OpenPLX: Boxtruck